rubycocos/git/docs/backup-your-github-repos.md

 working copies for recovery for some taken down repos that I was working on in the last days - for others the story is more complicated.

-For more on the crypto punk's not dead under attack take down story see the [**(Crypto) Punk's Not Dead**](https://github.com/cryptopunksnotdead) org.
+For more on the (ongoing) crypto punk's not dead under attack take down story see the [**(Crypto) Punk's Not Dead**](https://github.com/cryptopunksnotdead) org.